-If you are planning to venture outside Malaysia, it may be a good idea to engage these local ecosystem enablers to get their feedback and ideas on how to navigate the local culture in the new jurisdiction.
-They can also open doors and connect you with other ecosystem enablers through their existing partners including linking you up with other successful startups and entrepreneurs that may already be operating in a particular jurisdiction that you’re planning to set up your company.
+If you are planning to venture outside Malaysia, it may be a good idea to engage these local ecosystem enablers for feedback and ideas.
+On how to navigate the local culture in the new jurisdiction.
+They can also open doors and connect you with other ecosystem enablers.
+Through their existing partners including linking you up with other successful startups and entrepreneurs.
+That may already be operating in a particular jurisdiction where you’re planning to set up your company.

-Before entering into any new jurisdiction, it is always a good idea to seek local legal advice as early as possible.
-It is so crucial especially for early stage entrepreneurs and founders so that they can avoid making costly mistakes, and even expensive litigation!
+Before entering into any new jurisdiction, it good idea to seek local legal advice as early as possible.
+It is so crucial especially for early stage entrepreneurs and founders.
+So that they can avoid making costly mistakes, and even expensive litigation!

 What else do you do apart from being a technology and startup lawyer?

-When I started the law firm, I made a pledge that I will allocate thirty percent of my time for pro bono or mentoring initiatives.
+When I started the law firm, I pledge, I will allocate thirty-percent of my time for mentoring initiatives.
 Since I run such a small and lean team, I must admit it has not been easy!

 Currently, I am grateful to be selected as a mentor for several companies including nonprofits.
-For instance, I am a mentor and legal counsel for the Founder’s Institute in Kuala Lumpur (a pre-seed start-up accelerator with a presence in over 180 cities worldwide), Mentor For Good (a mentorship platform for Malaysian startups) and Closing The Gap (a nonprofit helping underserved students address education inequity).
-Recently, I’ve also joined as a mentor at Mentor For Hope, where they connected a group of mentors in Southeast Asia ranging from venture capitals, accelerators, and investors with startups affected by the Covid-19 crisis.
+For instance, I am a mentor and legal counsel for the Founder’s Institute in Kuala Lumpur (a pre-seed start-up accelerator with a presence in over 180 cities worldwide).
+Mentor For Good (a mentorship platform for Malaysian startups) and Closing The Gap (a nonprofit helping underserved students address education inequity).
+Recently, I’ve also joined as a mentor at Mentor For Hope.
+There they connected a group of mentors in Southeast Asia.
+It ranges from venture capitals, accelerators, and investors with startups affected by the Covid-19 crisis.

-For a growing startup community like Malaysia, I hope that more seasoned entrepreneurs and successful business leaders could allocate some of their monthly time for mentoring.
-As a corporate lawyer who deals with early stage companies, you can see visibly the difference when a founder has been mentored by someone more experienced in terms of their roles and understanding on what it takes to run a successful company.
+For a growing startup community like Malaysia, I hope that more seasoned entrepreneurs.
+And successful business leaders could allocate some of their monthly time for mentoring.
+As a corporate lawyer who deals with early stage companies.
+You can see the difference when a founder is mentored by someone more experienced in terms of their roles.
+And understanding on what it takes to run a successful company.

-Mentoring is so important to help founders avoid silly mistakes including filling the gaps where government agencies may not be able to do.
+Mentoring is so important to help founders avoid silly mistakes including filling the gaps.
+There government agencies may not be able to do.
 This is in line with the Malaysian government’s vision to create and nurture more people to become entrepreneurs.

-In addition to mentoring, I also enjoy writing on my personal blog (www.izwanzakaria.com) where I usually write on technology, consumer and innovation trends.
+In addition to mentoring, I also enjoy writing on my personal blog (www.izwanzakaria.com).
+There I usually write on technology, consumer and innovation trends.

 What are your future plans for Izwan & Partners?

-Like the Uber model, we like to leverage on others rather than trying to start something on our own like having a corporate secretarial practice.
-Recently, we’ve partnered up with a leading digital company secretary here in Malaysia which is also backed by one of the ecosystem enablers.
+Like the Uber model, we like to leverage on others rather than trying to start something on our own.
+Like having a corporate secretarial practice.
+Recently, we’ve partnered up with a leading digital company secretary here in Malaysia.
+That is also backed by one of the ecosystem enablers.
 When it comes to fundraising, the company secretary plays a crucial role in the success of such fundraising exercises.
-So we are strict when it comes to choosing a reliable partner that can offer a certain standard including an acceptable turnaround time.
+So we are strict when it comes to choosing a reliable partner.
+That can offer a certain standard including an acceptable turnaround time.
 We believe that only by working together can we achieve prosperity.

 I am also hoping to get more young lawyers to get exposed in the technology and digital space.
-For instance, we are planning to run an internship programme where law students can intern in any of our selected clients!
+For instance, we are planning to run an internship program.
+There law students can intern in any of our selected clients!
 So you could be doing an internship with a technology accelerator, venture capital, or even a venture backed startup.

 Finally, we hope to get more people applying to work with us.
 So if you’re entrepreneurial, self-motivated and like challenging the status quo, we’d like to hear from you!